Ilnicki010/Ilnicki010/README.md

 ### Hi there 👋

-I'm a front-end dveloper based in Gdynia, PL.
+I'm a front-end developer based in Gdynia, PL.
 I love shipping side projects and learning new technologies.

 <!--
 **Ilnicki010/Ilnicki010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.